Flooaty/Discord-Market/README.md

 - Put your discord token and the id of the channel you want it to send messages into

 - Watch this tutorial ("https://www.youtube.com/watch?v=JgSRXd95Nt0") to learn how to make your own bot (Its a tutorial for a similar plugin)

+# Ideas for the future
+- Add a config for the embed that gets sent into discord